enspencer/nytimes-bestsellers/README.md

 ### get_list(list_name, o = {})

-This method has a required parameter of list name(see lists below or call the find_list_names method to find them for yourself) and takes an optional parameter of date, as a string in YYYY-MM-DD format.
-It also takes an optional parameter of response format and if none is specified it defaults to json.
+This method has a required parameter of list name(see lists below or call the find_list_names method to find them for yourself) and takes optional parameters of date(as a string in YYYY-MM-DD format), offset, sort_by, and sort_order.

 with no optional parameters it gets the most recent list `@client.get_list('hardcover-nonfiction')`

-it can take optional parameters `@client.get_list('hardcover-nonfiction', date: '2012-04-12', response: 'xml')`
+it can take optional parameters `@client.get_list('hardcover-nonfiction', date: '2012-04-12', offset: 20)`

 ### bestseller_lists_overview()

 Returns an overview of Times best-seller lists for a single week.
 Takes an optional parameter of date in YYYY-MM-DD format.
-If you do not specify a published_date the most recent week's best-seller list will be returned.
+If you do not specify a date the most recent week's best-seller list will be returned.

 `@client.bestseller_lists_overview`
 `@client.bestseller_lists_overview(date: '2012-04-12')`